 Why demand patterns matter

-Typical PRESTON demand cycle
+Typical Preston demand cycle

-PeriodOperational effect in PRESTON
+PeriodOperational effect in Preston

 WeekendsConcentrated bookings reduce start-time flexibility; overlapping jobs increase knock-on delays and tighten loading windows on terrace and permit streets.